 Do Call our AR INTELL TCSM team and we will start the initial assessment.
 After our TSCM process is completed a report is made about your security routines, bugs discovered, possible weaknesses in your system, and recommendations are formulated.
 In some cases, we recommend to re-train your security management team & staff.

 There are devices on the market that will alert you when new RF signals are activated or detected, or audio-jamming systems that make the recorded sound, appear inaudible.
 A microphone jammer could be a way to protect your privacy and keep private conversations private.

 TSCM Bug Sweeping

-Drop devices (drop & retrieve method) or burst devices (gathers intelligence, does audio/video recording + does a scheduled transmission of these data) require a different method of detection (thermal imaging, XRAY-scan) since they are not always transmitting but do have a battery, electronics and an antenna.
+Drop devices (drop & retrieve method) or burst devices (gathers intelligence, does audio/video recording + does a scheduled transmission of these data) require a different method of detection (thermal imaging, XRAY-scan) since they are not always transmitting but do have a battery, electronics, and an antenna.
 Burst transmissions are mostly done during off-peak times.
-Signals can be analogue, digital or burst-signals.
+Signals can be analog, digital, or burst signals.

 Professional Bug Detection

 Take note that a cheaper radio frequency detector (detect RF presence close, but also far and wide..) is not the same as a professional bug detector (detects RF bugs in a specific area).